This is the third of the VABBA2 data entry tutorials. If you missed the first two, check them out here:

 This is similar to how locations and hotspots are parsed out in general for eBird — we tend to think only about making points for locations that we visit again and again — but in this case, you should think about dividing up your atlas block into discrete units you will likely visit repeatedly.

-Special reminder: PLEASE BE CAREFUL WHEN USING EXISTING HOTSPOTS AS ATLAS LOCATIONS!
-SOMETIMES HOTSPOTS CROSS BLOCK LINES.
+Special reminder: PLEASE BE CAREFUL IF USING EXISTING HOTSPOTS AS ATLAS LOCATIONS!
+HOTSPOTS OFTEN CROSS BLOCK LINES.

 When locations are plotted with greater precision, the information becomes much more valuable for data users, such as land managers and scientists.
 Researchers are often looking to use eBird data to make predictions about landscape-level bird use.
 If you report a Blue Grosbeak on a checklist with a large forest location instead of farmland where you saw it, this could reduce the accuracy and usefulness of these models.